OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 is used a seed to the hash that is calculated for the ``community-id`` output.
 This must be set to the same value on all tools that output this record.
+The ``encrypted-traffic-metadata`` option is boolean.
+If set to ``true`` it is enabled.
+If this option is enabled it will output additonal fields that can be used for encrypted traffic analysis.

 YAML::